 - The banner at the top offers a coupon for listing an item.

-- The “Sell” button is at the center of the bottom tray and differently colored.
+- The “Sell” button is at the center of the bottom tray and is differently colored.

-- Photos of actual sold items are prominently displayed, for added motivation.
+- Photos of actually sold items are prominently displayed for added motivation.

 The physical packages that products come in aren’t purely functional, of course.
-They’re also opportunities for visual communication and branding.
+They’re also opportunities for visual communication and branding through industrial design.

 Coffee brand Nespresso shows how packaging design directly supports branding.
 This box includes the distinctive company logo (note the “N”), along with a background that shows approximately what this particular flavor will look like once brewed.
 It’s an effective way for buyers to know what to expect.
 The bilingual labeling (“Barista Creations | Créations Barista”) is also an important part of Nespresso’s brand identity.